-The Office of Student Financial Aid (OSFA) is required by federal and state regulations to monitor the academic progress of all financial aid recipients.
-Applicants must comply with the Satisfactory Academic Progress Policy as a condition of initial or continuing eligibility.
+Federal and state regulations require the Office of Student Financial Aid to monitor the academic progress of all financial aid recipients.
+Applicants must comply with the Satisfactory Academic Progress Policy (SAP) as a condition of initial or continuing eligibility.
+For more information on SAP, please visit our website.